mediamonks/pota/support/twig-server/README.md

 * `socketPath?: string [./socket]` - Where to create the unix socket.
 * `host?: string [localhost]` - What port to use.
 * `port?: number [9003]` - What host to use.
+* `cors?: boolean [false]` -  Whether to enable cors for the created server, so it accepts requests from other origins.

 Middleware options:
 * `templateDir?: string [./templates]` - Where the twig template files can be found.